tuck1s/sparkySecure/README.md

 |`sender@example.com.pem`|Sender's private key required for *signing*|

 ### Default text output
-If the `--send_api` option is absent, RFC822 output text is written to the console.
+If the `--send_api` option is absent, the email wil lbe written to the console as RFC822 format text.
 ```
 $ ./sparkpostSMIME.py testcases/img_and_attachment.eml --sign --encrypt
 To: Bob <bob.lumreeker@gmail.com>